marckean/marcseparation/_docs/julia_spence_mental_health.md

 So basically, the report writer is trying to downplay and sugar coat the mental history of the sister Julia, to deflect this mental attention away from Alex.

-Alex's best friend **Rebecca Illes** made a verbal comment about Julia before Alex and I separated, her comment was "*She’s a bad egg*" - **Rebecca Illes** is Alex's best friend and spoke to Ruth Selig in the Family Report and even she downplayed and sugar coated Julia:
+Alex's best friend **Rebecca Illes** made a verbal comment about Julia before Alex and I separated, her comment was "*She’s a bad egg*" - **Rebecca Illes** is Alex's best friend and spoke to Ruth Selig in the Family Report and even she downplayed and sugar coated Julia.
+Here's what Bec said:

 ![](../blobs/reportjulia/report_bec_julia1.png)